chang-cai/TaskCommMCR2/README.md

 </p>
 <p align="center">

+End-to-end learning can be a potential candidate to achieve a consistent design objective for learning and communication targeted at the successful completion of the task.
+However, it is typically unaffordable to train such an end-to-end network adaptive to varying wireless environments, especially for multi-antenna transceivers that result in a high-dimensional channel matrix.
+This is because the end-to-end network needs to learn the parameters based on both the task dataset and the entire distribution of wireless channels, incurring a prohibitively large training overhead and unpredictable training complexity.

-Instead of end-to-end learning which involves both the task dataset and wireless channel during training, we advocate the separation of learning task and communication design, while maintaining a consistent design objective for both modules targeted at inference accuracy maximization.
+In view of the above, we advocate the separation of learning task and communication design, while maintaining a consistent design objective for both modules targeted at inference accuracy maximization.

 ## Why MCR2?